openmsr/CAD_to_OpenMC/paper.md

 | ARE  :| 1.07      | 1.0   |
 |MSRE   | 1.00549  | 1.0|

-Table: Criticality numbers, $k_{eff}$, for a set of three molten salt reactors as computed by the combination of CAD-model, CAD_to_OpenMC, and OpenMC, using ENDF v8.0 cross-sections.
-Also tabled are corresponding values found in literature,$k_{eff,lit}$ [@cottrell_are_operation_1955; @robertson_msre_1965].
+Table: Criticality numbers, $k_{eff}$, for a two molten salt reactors as computed by the combination of CAD-model, CAD_to_OpenMC, and OpenMC, using ENDF v8.0 cross-sections.
+Also tabled are corresponding (albeit trivial) experimental values found in literature,$k_{eff,lit}$ [@cottrell_are_operation_1955; @robertson_msre_1965].

 <!-- meshing timings?-->